 I regret nothing, and still feel cut off at the knees, forced to crawl through life where most walk and some even run.
+I will never marry again.

 I walked away from two long-term relationships (and two picked-out-but-not-purchased engagement rings) because of my resolve that I would only marry once.